 Suppliers representing a CSR risk are screened by Sika Australia personnel, using desktop research and performing targeted supplier audits.

 Sika Australia at any point shall have the right to propose corrective actions to the supplier.
-If a supplier is found not to have met requirements, we may terminate its contract(s) with the supplier.
+If a supplier is found not to have met requirements, we may terminate its contract(s).

 Sika Group Policies and Governance